Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 I see an offensive spending.

-Let's start with Vietnam, going to Afghanistan in the late 80s, early 90s, and then to Iraq and Syria and Afghanistan.
+We have had so many conflicts, starting, let's start with Vietnam, going to Afghanistan in the 80s, the late 80s, early 90s, and then now, and then to Iraq, Syria, and Afghanistan and Palestine.

-And Palestine, the slaughter has been non -stop, John.
+The slaughter has been non-stop, John.

 Now, I don't see any defense in slaughtering innocent Palestinian children and women, okay?